 Short-term capital gains taxes are the tax on profits from investments that have been held less than a year.
 Proposals would cut the tax rate on these profits from 12 percent to 5 percent.
 The House proposal would phase in over two years with an anticipated $67 million cost in the first year.
 Due to the highly concentrated ownership of wealth, especially in the form of financial and businesses assets, the short-term profits realized from selling these investments are extremely concentrated among the wealthiest households.
 In Massachusetts, the highest-income 1 percent of households would receive an estimated 77 percent of short-term capital gains cuts – an average of over $7,000 apiece.
 While 86 percent of tax filers in the top 1 percent would receive this tax cut short-term capital gains, only 8 percent of tax filers in the bottom 80 percent do so (with an average benefit less than $45 on average for those receiving a tax cut in this group.
 Analysis conducted by the U.S. Treasury shows that this tax cut would worsen racial inequality.
 Nationally, 92 percent of tax breaks on capital gains go to white families, compared to 3 percent to Hispanic and 2 percent to Black families

 Single Sales Factor is a way of calculating tax on corporate profits that allows large multi-state and multinational corporations to shift more of their income beyond the reach of Massachusetts taxation.
-Since corporate ownership is vastly concentrated in the hands of richer and whiter households, this tax cut increases economic and racial equity.
+Since corporate ownership is vastly concentrated in the hands of richer and whiter households, this tax cut increases economic and racial inequity.

 No-tax filing threshold is the income amount below which tax filers are not required to file.
 Currently this applies to single filers with income below $8,000 or married tax filers with joint income below $16,400 (plus an additional $1,000 per dependent.
 Governor Baker proposed increasing the no-tax threshold to the higher federal thresholds, which would help some very low-income people who would otherwise need to pay income tax.
 With stronger low-income tax credits, however, more low-income families will have an incentive to file taxes. so the benefits could be muted.
 Governor Baker proposed to raise the threshold to the federal level.
 Black and Latinx households, who are disproportionately represented among residents with very low incomes due to the ongoing legacy of structural racism, would disproportionately benefit by no longer being required to file income taxes.